 Similarly to the numerical results shown for the \emph{Spectra} reconstruction example, Table \ref{table_ex2} provides \rev{the sRRE and standard deviation values at various precision combinations for MP-IR as well as AIR as a function of the regularization parameter and the noise level of the problem.
 Here, we note that we considered different noise levels: $1\%$ and $5\%$ and regularization parameters: $1e\text{-}1$, $1e\text{-}2$, and $1e\text{-}3$ compared to the \emph{Spectra} example, though again for the same reasons as before, we only show results for the two smaller regularization parameters.} The same general behaviors observed for the \emph{Spectra} example were also observed here \rev{with respect to observing larger sRRE standard deviations when utilizing a lower precision preconditioner.}

-\rev{We do note the observed rise in the sRRE value for the precision combination $(3,\,3,\,3)$ involving Pr$_3=3$ when the smaller $\alpha^2 = 1e\text{-}3$ was used.
+We do note the observed rise in the sRRE value for the precision combination $(3,\,3,\,3)$ involving Pr$_3=3$ when the smaller $\alpha^2 = 1e\text{-}3$ was used.
 We attribute this behavior, in part, to the large variability experienced when using fp16 in the preconditioner (or equivalently, the solution basis) which can be seen through the standard deviation of the sRRE values in Table \ref{table_ex2}.
-From observing the effect that the choice of regularization parameter $1e\text{-}2$ versus $1e\text{-}3$ can make, it appears that this effect can be reduced with more regularization, but with some loss of accuracy.
-For conciseness, we do not show reconstructed images using AIR and MP-IR since the reconstructions amongst the latter for the various precision combinations are indiscernible and the former is meaningless given it's RRE behavior.}
+From observing the effect that the choice of regularization parameter $1e\text{-}2$ versus $1e\text{-}3$ can make, it appears that this effect can be reduced with more regularization, but with an increase in the sRRE.
+For conciseness, we do not show reconstructed images using AIR and MP-IR since the reconstructions amongst the latter for the various precision combinations are indiscernible and the former is meaningless given its RRE behavior.